Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 test <- read.csv(file="/Users/jacobrichards/Desktop/DS_DA_Projects/Delinquency_Prediction/Data_Files/FITB_test.csv",header=TRUE)
 ```

-From checking the distribution of the data, if you look carefully you
+From checking the distribution of the data, you can see that the
-can see that the distribution of feature 3 (displayed by the blue curve)
+distribution of feature 3 (displayed by the blue curve) has many values
-has a lot of values in the extreme right tail.
+in the extreme right tail.

 ``` r
 library(ggplot2)